 From the start of their learning journey our students are taught to read music, play an instrument, and perform as part of a choir or ensemble.

-These talents improve as they progress through Secondary, joining one of the many School ensembles or bands which regularly perform at community and School events.
-Students can further develop their individual musical talents through participation in instrumental or vocal tuition, with access to accomplished tutors.
+These talents improve as they progress through Secondary, joining one of the School ensembles or bands.
+Students can further develop their individual musical talents through participation in instrumental or vocal tuition, with accomplished tutors.

-Our outstanding Drama program provides an environment that is conducive to developing students' individual expression.
-Since our first stage production in 1978, our community has come together each year to support and be entertained by the outstanding talents of our students.
-Annual productions provide opportunities for students to display their talents, while nurturing their creative abilities.
-In 2021, our Primary students staged The Rocky Horror Monster Show, while our Secondary students staged an adaptation of two picture books, John Marsden and Shaun Tan's The Rabbits and Mr Beetle's Many Rooms by Robert Magnuson.
-Many past students have gained entrance to the Australian Western Performing Arts Academy and performed on the world stage.
+Our outstanding Drama program provides an environment that is conducive to developing students' individual expression and the skills needed to work in a group environment.
+Annual productions provide opportunities for students to display their talents.
+Since our first stage production in 1978, Oliver the Musical, our community has come together to support and be entertained by the outstanding talents of our students.

+In 2022, our Primary students staged The Greatest Show, while our Secondary students staged an adaptation of Lucy Estela's picture book, Suri's Wall.